 115.2 Conditional vs. Unconditional: To accurately understand God's love, one must understand all three facets of it.
 Always, it exists in these three ways - at the same time.
 And, because this is true, God's love is sometimes conditional and sometimes unconditional.

-115.3 God's Love Based In His Nature: So, let's begin with the aspect of God's love that is based in His nature.
+115.3 God's Love Based In His Nature: So, let's begin with the aspect of God's love which is based in His nature.
 This is the tender, unconditional love that we hear so much about; and, it fully fits the popular description.
 It is the love of John 3:16.
 It is a forgiving love, a securing love, a welcoming love, an unconditional love.
 It is the love of the open arms of God.

 This is the kind of love that we were exposed to in our infancy and earliest childhood from our parents.
 It is this kind of love that we give our children in their infancy.
 But, this is not the love that entirely rears and matures our children, nor us as God's children.
 Another kind of love is required for that.

 115.4 God's Love Based In His Position: God's raising and rearing kind of love for His children involves the love that is based in His position as the Governing Creator.
 To explain this aspect of God's love involves a simple statement.
 It is this: God always loves us in the context of His larger responsibility to His creation.
 In other words, God's love for us, individually, is always set in His larger awareness of His responsibility to the whole of His creation.